15 Places To Visit In Meghalaya In November To Have Unmatched Experiences

 Photo: Psihrishi / Wikimedia Commons

-Ialong Park in Jowai is among the quieter and greener places to visit in Meghalaya in November, especially for those looking to spend time away from busy tourist routes.
+Ialong Park in Jowai is among the quieter and greener destinations to visit in Meghalaya in November, especially for those looking to spend time away from busy tourist routes.
 Located on a small plateau, the park offers a wide view over the Pynthorwah Valley.
 The park is well maintained, with cemented paths, viewing shelters, and patches of native orchids and flowering plants.
 Locals usually come here for morning walks or picnics.
 At the edge, there are resting decks built with bamboo that overlook the entire valley below.

 Timings: 8 AM – 6 PM